rosberry/swift-style-guide/README.md

 }
 ```

-* Long lines should be wrapped at around 70 characters.
-A hard limit is intentionally not specified.

 * Avoid trailing whitespaces at the ends of lines.

 * Add a single newline character at the end of each file.